markyanjunch/django_projects/README.md

   Replaced sqlite with mysql server as the backend database server.
   Moved to local development.
 - pythonanywhere:
-  A classified ads website.
+  A classified ads website build with Django.
 To access the website: https://markyanjunch.pythonanywhere.com
   People can view ads without logging in and if they log in, they can create their own ads.
 It uses a social login that allows logging in using github accounts.
   Features include adding pictures, comments, favorites, and tags to the ads application, and search ads through title, contents or tags.
 - before-mid (archived):